Preveza: Second Ottoman period

-From 1798 to 1820, Preveza was under the rule of the semi-independent Ali Pasha Tepelena.
-Following his death in 1822 at Ioannina, Preveza was more directly controlled from Istanbul.
+From 1798 to 1820, Preveza was under the rule of the semi-independent Ali Pasha.
+Following his death in 1822 in Ioannina, Preveza was more directly controlled from Constantinople.
 Preveza became the seat of a province (the Sanjak of Preveze) in 1863, until the year 1912 when the city joined Greece.
 In 1835, educational activity in the city revived with the foundation of a new Greek school, the Theophaneios, named after its sponsor, Anastassios Theophanis.
 In the following decades, this school became a centre of education in the surrounding area and in 1851 it also hosted a female and a secondary school.

 According to the Congress of Berlin in 1878, parts of southern Epirus, including Preveza, were to be ceded by the Ottoman Empire to the Kingdom of Greece.
 Under this context, five meetings were held in Preveza, between Greek and Ottoman representatives, but all of them failed to reach an agreement.
 Even before negotiations started, the Ottoman side used a number of Albanian national figures for delaying purposes and appointed Abedin bey Dino, member of the League of Prizren and representative of the Albanian national movement, as Ottoman foreign minister.
 Moreover, Abedin Dino managed to gather various Albanian personalities in Preveza, from all over Albania and Epirus, who believed that the Ottomans will provide full support to the Albanian movement and were against annexation of Epirus to Greece.
 They also organized a meeting there in January 1879 and on 28 February 1879, signed a petition with a threat to take arms to prevent an annexation of Preveza to Greece.
 As a result of the unrest created, led by Abdyl Frashëri, another Albanian national figure, the local Ottoman governor was recalled.
 Abedin Dino was also recalled from Preveza, while the recently arrived Albanians left the city and returned to their homelands.

 The discussions between the two sides continued later in Constantinople, but the Ottoman side disagreed with the proposed border by using as an excuse the unrest created by Albanian representatives.
 In March 1881, the Ottoman side proposed the cession of Thessaly and Arta regions, a proposal that ignored the Albanian positions, and was finally accepted by Greece, although most of Epirus was still outside Greece.
 On the other hand, the Greek organisation, Epirote Society, founded in 1906 by members of the Epirote diaspora, Panagiotis Danglis and Spyros Spyromilios, aimed at the annexation of the region to Greece by supplying local Greeks with firearms.

 From 1881 to 1912 the main sectors of the local economy witnessed dramatic decline and the port of the city lost most of its former commercial significance.
 However, education was still flourishing with two schools operating: one boys' and one girls' school.
 The school system of the city was primarily financed by Anastasios Theofanis, notable member of the diaspora.